Last Updated on 14th March 2023 by Sophie Nadeau

 The Luberon Valley is found in the Vaucluse departments and is characterised by its medieval hilltop villages topped with steepled churches and breathtaking views.
 Surrounding these villages, visitors will soon discover a sea of purple lavender should they opt to visit during the Provence lavender season.

-Best time to see the lavender in Provence
+When is the best time to see the lavender in Provence?

 It’s quite hard to book your lavender trip far in advance if you want to see the very best of the flowers in bloom as the best time to visit the lavender fields will vary entirely on the weather of the previous months, as well as the region you’re visiting.